oroinc/documentation/user/back-office/sales/rfq/manage.rst

 The **More Actions** menu enables users to :ref:`add notes <user-guide-add-note>` to the order, :ref:`send an email <user-guide-using-emails>` to the customer or :ref:`add an event <doc-activities-events>`.
 An event could be used to schedule a call or a meeting.

 .. image:: /user/img/sales/rfq/rfq_11.png
+   :alt: Click Create Order from the rfq view page

 .. _user-guide--sales--requests-for-quote--edit: